 From the parking area, a short walk earns you distant but mostly unobstructed views of the Kalalau Valley and Na Pali cliffs.
-The Kalalau Lookout is is an amazing place for late afternoon rainbows and sunsets, and is also where those willing will begin the <2 mile out and back hike along the semi-secret Kalepa Ridge Trail.
+The Kalalau Lookout is an amazing place for late afternoon rainbows and sunsets, and is also where those willing will begin the <2 miles out and back hike along the semi-secret Kalepa Ridge Trail.

-The view provided at from the lookout is beautiful enough to satisfy most photographers.
+The view provided from the lookout is beautiful enough to satisfy most photographers.
 However, those who are physically able and willing should absolutely read our guide to the Kalepa Ridge Trail, which we consider to be the best hike in Kauai!